Those who stayed hope to make Michigan a national champion

 In addition to the having players who put their NFL dreams on hold, Michigan has McCarthy, dual-threat running back Donovan Edwards, linebacker Junior Colson and cornerback Will Johnson to put plenty of playmakers on both sides of the ball.

 Harbaugh also bolstered the roster with a relative influx of transfers.
 He has added former Stanford center Drake Nugent, ex-Indiana tight end A.J.
-Barner, former Nebraska linebacker Ernest Hausmann and ex-Coastal Carolina defensive end Drake Nugent to increase competition for jobs.
+Barner, former Nebraska linebacker Ernest Hausmann and ex-Coastal Carolina defensive end Josaiah Stewart to increase competition for jobs.

 As talented as the Wolverines appear, they will have have plenty of reasons to push themselves this summer and into the season after finding out painfully how much of a gap that there is between them and college football’s best.